ropg/SVESADS/README.md

 * Survivors will probable not have available materials in various colors, and satellite images may not be color-corrected and taken at differing times of day and in various reflective circumstances.
 A monochrome signal that simply has to contrast with the environment might make most sense.

-* When it comes to recognising a signal that is both simple and low-resolution, there will unavoidably be false positives.
+* When it comes to recognising a low-resolution image of a very basic shape, there will unavoidably be false positives.
 Some large fraction of these will be features of buildings and or landscape that were also present pre-disaster.
 If pre-disaster images are available, one would expect many of these false positives can be excluded.

 &nbsp;